kundajelab/chrombpnet/chrombpnet/evaluation/interpret/README.md

     - `projected_shap` key consists of values obtained by multiplying `shap` values with `raw` values.
 These values will be used in building browser tracks.

 - `output_prefix`.count_scores.h5: A h5 file containing a dictionary with contribution scores for the count head of the chrombpnet model.
 Has similar structure as the `output_prefix`.profile_scores.h5.

+- `output_prefix`.interpreted_regions.bed: A bed file with regions used for interpretations.
+The script filters regions whose resulting sequences dont have the same length as `input_len` inferred from the model.
+This bed file might have regions fewer than `regions` provided as input.